Once just a haven for intrepid backpackers, nowadays Thailand is one of the most-visited tourist destinations in the world.

 Alternative places in Thailand

 Are you in an adventurous mood?
 Or just want to escape the crowds?
 Then we have some suggestions for you!
-While much of this page still deals with fairly established tourist locations, the following posts might be more your cup of tea if you’re into more offbeat or authentic destinations:
+While much of this page mentions more established tourist locations, the following posts might be more your cup of tea if you’re into more offbeat destinations:

 - 7 Truly Off the Beaten Path Destinations in Northern Thailand